Maid of the Mist

 Niagara Falls, U.S.A. - At the entrance to the Observation Tower-

-Canadian and U.S. landings are accessable for physically challenged persons.
+Canadian and U.S. landings are accessible for physically challenged persons.

 The Maid of the Mist Tours run every 15 minutes from the Canadian and US side of the river.